 Little Rock looks to end streak vs La.-Lafeyette

-BOTTOM LINE: Louisiana-Lafayette looks to extend Arkansas-Little Rock's conference losing streak to seven games.
+BOTTOM LINE: Louisiana-Lafayette looks to extend Arkansas-Little Rock's conference losing streak to eight games.
 Arkansas-Little Rock's last Sun Belt win came against the ULM Warhawks 65-49 on Jan.
-30. Louisiana-Lafayette snuck past Texas-Arlington by two points at home in its last outing.
+30. Louisiana-Lafayette knocked off Arkansas-Little Rock by five on the road in its last outing.

-SAVVY SENIORS: Arkansas-Little Rock's Ruot Monyyong, Nikola Maric and Ben Coupet Jr. have collectively accounted for 52 percent of the team's scoring this season and have scored 51 percent of all Trojans points over the last five games.CLUTCH CEDRIC: Cedric Russell has connected on 41.9 percent of the 155 3-pointers he's attempted and has made 17 of 32 over the last five games.
-He's also converted 75.9 percent of his foul shots this season.
+SUPER SENIORS: Arkansas-Little Rock's Ruot Monyyong, Nikola Maric and Ben Coupet Jr. have combined to account for 52 percent of the team's scoring this season, including 56 percent of all Trojans points over the last five games.CLUTCH CEDRIC: Cedric Russell has connected on 41.5 percent of the 164 3-pointers he's attempted and has gone 10 for 19 over his last three games.
+He's also made 75.9 percent of his foul shots this season.

-DEFENSIVE DISRUPTION: Arkansas-Little Rock is 5-0 when holding opponents to 40.4 percent or worse from the field, and 5-13 when opponents shoot better than that.
-Louisiana-Lafayette is 10-0 when allowing 41.8 percent or less and 5-7 whenever opponents exceed that mark.
+WINLESS WHEN: Arkansas-Little Rock is 0-8 this year when it scores 64 points or fewer and 10-6 when it scores at least 65.

-PERFECT WHEN: The Trojans are 5-0 when holding opponents to 40.4 percent or worse from the field, and 5-13 when opponents shoot better than that.
-The Ragin' Cajuns are 10-0 when they hold opponents to a field goal percentage of 41.8 percent or worse, and 5-7 when opponents exceed that percentage.
+ACCOUNTING FOR ASSISTS: The Ragin' Cajuns have recently used assists to create buckets more often than the Trojans.
+Arkansas-Little Rock has 29 assists on 64 field goals (45.3 percent) across its previous three contests while Louisiana-Lafayette has assists on 43 of 78 field goals (55.1 percent) during its past three games.

-DID YOU KNOW: Louisiana-Lafayette is ranked second among Sun Belt teams with an offensive rebound percentage of 34.1 percent.
-The Ragin' Cajuns have averaged 12.1 offensive boards per game and 13.6 per game over their last five games.
+DID YOU KNOW: Arkansas-Little Rock has attempted the second-most free throws among all Sun Belt teams.
+The Trojans have averaged 20.3 foul shots per game this season and 23.3 per game over their last three games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25